localhost433/localhost433.github.io/notes/courses/LING-UA-2/03-gender.md

 **Psycholinguistic evidence**
 - Listeners use stress/length/finality cues to infer a novel name’s gender; such knowledge parallels other category-sound correlations (e.g., noun/verb stress biases).

+**“Round” vs. “sharp” names and gendered perception**
+Experimental tasks with novel names:
+- “Round-sounding” names (e.g., /b, l, m, n, u, o, ɑ/) are more likely to be matched to round/soft characters and are perceived as more feminine.
+- “Sharp-sounding” names (e.g., /k, p, t, i, e, ɛ, ʌ/) map to angular characters and are perceived as more masculine.
+Hypothesis: cultural associations (e.g., size dimorphism) + articulatory/acoustic cues -> implicit gendered expectations.

+(These effects overlap with broader sound symbolism patterns, see [Naming & Sound Symbolism](https://robinc.vercel.app/note.html?course=LING-UA-2&note=04-symbolism).)

 ---

 # Trends